artemis-yl/artemis-yl.github.io/index.md

 I am also capable of collaborating in multidisciplinary teams, working independently without supervision, delivering results on schedule in a demanding environment, adapting to set backs and new tasks, and getting along with a wide range of personalities and backgrounds.

 **In the future,** I plan on obtaining my P.Eng!
-I hope to become an expert in machine design, mastering software like SolidWorks, AutoCAD and ANSYS, and mastering stress analysis, dynamics & kinematics, quality assurance and material selection.
-I also hope to expand into mechatronics and general programming, and learn more skills related to sensors and motors, PLCs and microprocessors.
+I hope to become an expert in mechatronics, mastering software like SolidWorks, AutoCAD and ANSYS, and my software engineering skills.
+I also hope to learn more about sensors and motors, PLCs and microprocessors.
 I am also considering an M. Eng.

 [comment]: # ( More details on what i was at iso?? )